BeatrizCortes/Final-Grade-Project/09_Check_results/ReadMe.md

 |  Women |     Breast (x3)     |  Parents |        Breast        |  Brother |        Breast        |
 |  Women |        Breast       |  Parents |        Breast        |     -    |           -          |

+This 2 individuals are the 0.06% of the training set.

 30% of GCAT - Test set: total 1473 individuals:

-- 666 have any type of cancer or antecedents.
+- 666 have any type of cancer or antecedents (45.21%).
-- 221 have Ovarian, Breast or Colon cancer or antecedents.
+- 221 have Ovarian, Breast or Colon cancer or antecedents (15.00%).
-- 37 have any type of cancer, of this 37, 23 have antecedents.
+- 37 have any type of cancer (2.51%), of this 37, 23 have antecedents (1.56%).

 *Table 5.
-Repeated.
 Individuals with Ovarian, Breast or Colon cancer and Cancer antecedents of 30%.*

 | Gender | Patient cancer type | Familiar | Familiar cancer type |
 |:------:|:-------------------:|:--------:|:--------------------:|